Methadose dispersible tablets

 Temporarily treating a narcotic addiction as part of a treatment program.
 It may also be used for other conditions as determined by your doctor.

-Methadose dispersible tablets is a synthetic narcotic analgesic with multiple actions similar to those of morphine, including pain relief.
+Methadose dispersible tablets are a synthetic narcotic analgesic with multiple actions similar to those of morphine, including pain relief.
 It also provides sedation and temporary maintenance treatment of narcotic addiction.

 Do NOT use Methadose dispersible tablets if: